unlock-protocol/docs/docs/Basics/New to web3/what-is-a-decentralised-application-aka-dapp.md

 - Important application state (like Keys for an Unlock Lock) and user data (like a post or tweet) is stored on a public blockchain like Ethereum and/or a peer-to-peer data network like Ceramic.
 - Files and media are stored on peer-to-peer storage networks like IPFS or Arweave.
 - Code is open source and available to be run anywhere, whether on a standard server, IPFS or your laptop, and is able to access and manipulate the same data from anywhere without asking for special permission beyond a cryptographic proof of identity.

-## Continue Learning

-Next, you might like to continue reading more about the concepts related to decentralised applications, like our tutorial, “[What is a crypto wallet?](what-is-a-crypto-wallet-a-guide-for-developers.md)”